open-policy-agent/eopa/docs/enterprise-opa/reference/built-in-functions/sql.md

 ### Utility methods

-Enterprise OPA comes with helper methods for using this builtin together with [`vault.send`](vault):
+EOPA comes with helper methods for using this builtin together with [`vault.send`](vault):

 1. `mysql.send` and `mysql.send_opts`
 2. `postgres.send` and `postgres.send_opts`

-All of these methods are available in Enterprise OPA at `data.system.eopa.utils.mysql.v1.vault` and `data.system.eopa.utils.postgres.v1.vault` respectively.
+All of these methods are available in EOPA at `data.system.eopa.utils.mysql.v1.vault` and `data.system.eopa.utils.postgres.v1.vault` respectively.

 ```rego